rontarrant/gtkDcoding/docs/_posts/2019-03-08-0016-scroll-pointer-all.md

 </div>

-Let’s throw caution to the wind and put a `Button` back in the window, just one, and give it something interesting to do…
+Let’s throw caution to the wind and put a `Button` back in the window, just one, and give it something interesting to do...

 When I was writing out these examples, I’d forgotten I’d already talked about differentiating between mouse buttons, so I wrote this one.
 This one, though, does process things in a different way: